We get this question a lot, so we figured we’d bring the answer right to your inbox. Here are the options:

 - Salespeople are already managing pipelines too large

-- Internal support teams struggling to maintain quality and accuracy with high-volume
+- Internal support teams struggle to maintain quality and accuracy with high-volume

 - People are tightening their budgets